nhnamp/nhnamp.github.io/_posts/2025-03-31-Write-up-Natas.md

 ![image](https://hackmd.io/_uploads/HkSJfkE3ke.png)

 In the introduction of this wargame, there's a hint that all passwords are stored in `/etc/natas_webpass/natasX (X is the level)`.

-→ I will run 2 commands in 1 line: `hello ; cat /etc/natas_webpass/natas10`
+→ I will run these 2 commands in 1 line: `hello ; cat /etc/natas_webpass/natas10`

 ![image](https://hackmd.io/_uploads/SJBPQyEhye.png)